 We flew to the West rim Visitors center where we dropped our altitude slightly and circled around the airport and watched the people walking the Skywalk, taking in the incredible magnitude of the place.
 Our instructor then asked if we wanted to drop down and maybe take a look at the old airport and even drop down into the canyon!

 It was around this time we realized we were going to get a bit more of an adventure than we planned, like flying yourself over the grand canyon isn’t adventurous enough, Our instructor had other ideas!
-Van Stennis was an old school kind of guy, he had been flying the area his entire life and remembered the days when the canyon was open for planes to fly through.
-Several horror crashes and fatalities meant the FAA hammer came down and no one but the odd helicopter is allowing below the canyon rim now, but rules can be bent slightly it seems.
+Van Stennis was an old-school kind of guy, he had been flying the area his entire life and remembered the days when the canyon was open for planes to fly through.
+Several horror crashes and fatalities meant the FAA hammer came down and no one but the odd helicopter is allowed below the canyon rim now, but rules can be bent slightly it seems.

 First off we headed to Peirce Ferry aerodrome.
-This is little more than a strip of smooth dirt perched o the edge of the canyon.
+This is little more than a strip of smooth dirt perched on the edge of the canyon.
 Van Stennis regaled us of times he used to frequent here often before the newer Grand Canyon West Airport opened up.
 He talked about how they always took off the same direction, and if you had a tailwind by the end of the runway you did not have enough speed to take off.
 Instead, they flew the plane down into the canyon, the descent giving the planes the speed they needed to pull out of the dive!

 Hairy stuff, he then declared he could show us!
-We descended to the airfield and performed a touch and go, but we didn’t throttle back up fully so at the end of the runway we were below V2 (takeoff speed) but still airborne, just and out of runway!
+We descended to the airfield and performed a touch-and-go, but we didn’t throttle back up fully so at the end of the runway we were below V2 (takeoff speed) but still airborne, just and out of runway!

 As we crested the cliff top the canyon plunged away below us as we pushed the nose of the plane down into a steep dive into the canyon, this built the speed, and raised the heart rate, as we were now back at proper flying speeds and able to pull out, Again Van Stennis had more exciting ideas!

 We continued the dive down into the canyon below, heading for the river.
 A quick explanation followed.
 We are not allowed to fly into the Grand Canyon anymore but this section was a tributary of the canyon and not covered by the minimum floor on the flight charts, so here we were free to fly low well below the canyon walls and for all intents and purposes, we were flying through the Grand Canyon.
-So many bucket list items ticked off on one short space of time, w head actually flown directly over the rim, just like all those sim flights before, and were now practically flying along inside the Grand Canyon!
+So many bucket list items ticked off on one short space of time, we had actually flown directly over the rim, just like all those sim flights before, and were now practically flying along inside the Grand Canyon!

 We were not done yet either.
 Back home flying out of Liverpool Airport there is a hard floor of 1000 feet, wherever we fly.
 Only on landings do we ever sink below 1000ft, and in truth we usually fly much higher for the majority of the time.
 1000ft is not very high for an aircraft, but it’s high enough to be in that other world, one where groundspeed or trees and buildings are way inconsequential.
 Van Stennis doesn’t fly that way.

-We were no down to around 100ft, the canyon walls towering above us.
+We were now down to around 100ft, the canyon walls towering above us.
 As the ground got closer and closer, the 120mph flight speed suddenly became very apparent as we skimmed along the river, getting lower and lower.
 More precision Navigation instructions were given.

 “Just follow the river until I say, I’m going to look out for burrows!”

-So I was in full control as we screamed along the river at 12mph at around 50ft, while Van scoured the banks for wild horses.
+So I was in full control as we screamed along the river at 12omph at around 50ft, while Van scoured the banks for wild horses.
 We didn’t find any horses but the flying was one of the most exhilarating things I have ever done!
-Eventually, we pulled out of the river and into another canyon where Van Stennis explained he used to have to fly loads of TNT into for mining operations, he pointed out the old airfield but there was very little trace left.
+Eventually, we pulled out of the river and into another canyon where Van Stennis explained he used to have to fly loads of TNT in for mining operations, he pointed out the old airfield but there was very little trace left.

 We then began climbing again as we flew back across the blue jewel of Lake Mead.
 We crested ridgelines and mountain tops as we made our way towards Hoover damn.
 We flew a few laps of the famous structure, one that seems a little small and underwhelming from the altitude we were flying.